 2.1 HISTORICAL DEVELOPMENT AND CURRENT ORGANIZATIONAL STRUCTURE

-On 31 May 1950, by Decree No. 10.936, the National Atomic Energy Commission (CNEA) was created.
-Since then, CNEA is the main public organization devoted to research and development (R&D) in the peaceful uses of nuclear energy, and also promotes the highly specialized training of human resources in the field of nuclear science.
+CNEA was created on 31 May 1950 by Decree No. 10 936.
+Since then, it has been the main public organization devoted to research and development (R&D) in the peaceful uses of nuclear energy, and has also been responsible for promoting highly specialized training of human resources in the field of nuclear science.

 Since its creation, CNEA has made steady progress in terms of technological autonomy related to nuclear reactors.
-In 1964, it began the necessary studies for the construction of the Atucha I NPP.
-Construction of Atucha I NPP (CNA I) began in 1968 and started commercial operation in 1974.
+In 1964, it began the necessary studies for the construction of CNA I. Construction of CNA I began in 1968 and it started commercial operation in 1974.
 The first unit construction had a national share involvement of 36.7% of its total cost, including 13% of the electromechanical components.

-In late 1979, the construction of a third nuclear power plant of 700 MW(e) with natural uranium and heavy water was under consideration with a similar design and same location as Atucha I. The construction of Atucha II NPP (CAN II) began in 1981 with a scheduled operational date of July 1987.
+In late 1979, a third nuclear power plant of 700 MW(e) with natural uranium and heavy water was under consideration with a similar design and at the same location as CNA I. The construction of CNA II began in 1981 with a scheduled operational date of July 1987.
 Construction was delayed due to budgetary constraints and in 1994, with 81% of construction completed, the project was officially halted.
-Construction was resumed with the relaunch of the Argentine Nuclear Plan in 2006.
-Atucha II went critical on 3 June 2014 and supplied full power to the national grid in February 2015.
+Construction was resumed with the relaunch of the Argentine Nuclear Plan in 2006, CNA II went critical on 3 June 2014 and began to supply full power to the national grid in February 2015.

-Moreover, in the early 1980s, CNEA had already developed the conceptual design of a low power nuclear power plant, based on a light water reactor with passive and redundant safety systems, known as CAREM.
-In 2007, activities were resumed, under the guidance of CNEA.
+Moreover, in the early 1980s, CNEA had already developed the conceptual design of a low power nuclear power plant, based on a light water reactor with passive and redundant safety systems, known as Central Argentina de Elementos Modulares (CAREM).
+In 2007, activities were resumed under the guidance of CNEA.
 The R&D organization embraced the project and the appropriate support and institutional structure were developed to house the project.

 Extension of the operating licence and the necessary tasks for CNE’s life extension.